 Niassa Wilderness, one of Africa’s last true wilderness areas, is driving a brave new conservation model to protect this iconic paradise.
-Read the full story in this magazine article.
+Read the full story here.

 📷 Niassa has one of the most dramatic, most evocative, landscapes in Africa © Will Burrard-Lucas

 📷 Klipspringers easily navigate the near-vertical cliff face of this inselberg © Will Burrard-Lucas

 📷 An anti-poaching ranger keeps vigil © Will Burrard-Lucas

 📷 An elephant is dwarfed by massive riverine trees along the banks of the Lugenda River © Will Burrard-Lucas